-Tdap is the abbreviation for tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine.
-Tdap vaccine in a pregnant woman is given to protect her and the unborn baby against three infectious diseases, namely tetanus, whooping cough, and diphtheria, which are all extremely contagious bacterial diseases.
-Incidence of pertussis (whooping cough) is particularly high in newborns, causing severe life-threatening complications and deaths reported in the first two months of their birth (1).
+Tdap is the abbreviated form for tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine.
+Tdap vaccine during pregnancy is administered to protect the mother and the baby from infectious diseases, namely, diphtheria, tetanus, and whooping cough.
+All these three diseases are highly contagious.
+In addition, whooping cough (pertussis), commonly seen in newborns, can cause fatal complications and is responsible for mortality in babies within the first two months (1).

-Read this post to know whether you can get a Tdap vaccine in pregnancy, its safety, and recommendations for pregnant women.
+Read on to know more about the Tdap vaccine during pregnancy, including its safety and recommended guidelines for pregnant women.

 Can You Receive The Tdap Shot While Pregnant?